stormpaths/simple-kanban/docs/03-user-stories.md

 ### US-011 (Medium Priority)
 **As a system admin, I want the container to run as non-root so it follows security best practices**
 - **Acceptance Criteria:**
-  - Container runs as user 1000:1000
+  - Container runs as user 1000:1000 ✅
-  - No privileged operations required
+  - No privileged operations required ✅
-  - Read-only root filesystem where possible
+  - Read-only root filesystem where possible ✅
-  - Security context configured in Helm chart
+  - Security context configured in Helm chart ✅
+  - Database passwords use secure secrets instead of hardcoded values ✅
+  - Environment-specific secret management patterns ✅

 ### US-013 (Medium Priority)
 **As a system admin, I want comprehensive observability so I can monitor application health and performance**